-Georg Lefkidis studied Chemistry at the Aristotle University of Thessaloniki, Greece, where he also got his Ph.D. in the Laboratory of Applied Quantum Chemistry in 2002.
-In 2003 he joined the Physics Department of the University of Kaiserslautern, Germany, first as a postdoctoral fellow and, since 2007, as a tenured Senior Researcher/Lecturer.
-He has published more than 35 peer reviewed articles and serves as referee for several journals.
-His main research interests include second harmonic generation, ultrafast (magneto-) optics, laser induced dynamics and spintronics of nanoclusters, as well as the various degrees of freedom involved in the processes.
+Georg Lefkidis studied Chemistry at the Aristotle University of Thessaloniki, Greece, where he also got his PhD in the Laboratory of Applied Quantum Chemistry in 2002.
+In 2003, he joined the Physics Department of the University of Kaiserslautern, Germany, first as a Postdoctoral fellow and, since 2007, he is working as a tenured Senior Researcher/Lecturer.
+He has published more than 40 peer-reviewed articles and serves as referee for several journals.
+His main research focuses on magnetism and his interests include second harmonic generation, ultrafast (magneto-)optics, laser induced dynamics and spintronics of nanoclusters, as well as the various degrees of freedom involved in quantum thermodynamic processes.